 - Learn about effective parenting skills through ParentNet and the experts invited to speak at Parent Seminars.

 To help faculty and staff

 - Implement classroom and school-wide guidance activities

 - Better understand students, their behavior, and school culture

 - Suggest programmatic changes to enhance curriculum and student health

 - Cultivate a positive learning climate and meet individual student needs

 Finally, among many other things, the Personal Counseling program aims to provide a confidential setting where students and parents may explore their ideas and concerns openly.
-As such, it is the sincere hope of the School Counselors that we may serve each Overlake family, and that each student may feel warmly welcomed to take full advantage of the services available to him/her.
+As such, it is the sincere hope of the School Counselors that we may serve each Overlake family, and that each student may feel warmly welcomed to take full advantage of the services available to them.

 For additional information, please stop by our offices in the library or contact us by phone or email.